silvuss/silvuss-forcom/README.md

 Although I have made efforts to make it work as intended and described, it is not a "proffessional" application.
 Specifically, it was not tested in terms of separate unit tests or similar.
 It was tested to work only on one platform.
 Specifically, it deals with memory, and that never may be safe at all.
 For details on the platform, see the section ["Environment, tools and technologies used"](#environment-tools-and-technologies-used) of this README.

-## How does this utility work?

-Firstly, this utility gets the content of the specified input file.
-Then, it writes every line to the newly created output file – and when it come across a _block of lines with comments_, it formats the block in a way that the  length of each line of this block is less or equal to the value of the `intendedLength` parameter.
-The length of a line is computed as the number of characters.
-Currently, the length of the `intendedLength` parameter cannot be changed and equals `30`.

-## How to run this utility?
+## How to install and run this utility?

 This utility is intended to be run in the console, on a Linux system.
 Before running, it has to be compiled.

 ### Compiling

-There are two formal prerequisites to be able to successfully compile it:
+There are two formal prerequisites to be able to successfully compile this utility:
-1. In order to interpret the `makefile` file, your operating system (Linux or other) has to provide an implementation of the [make utility](https://en.wikipedia.org/wiki/Make_(software)).
+1. In order to interpret the `makefile` file, the operating system (Linux or other) must provide an implementation of the [make utility](https://en.wikipedia.org/wiki/Make_(software)).
 2. The shell that you will use has to provide three commands: the [rm command](https://en.wikipedia.org/wiki/Rm_(Unix)), the [rmdir command](https://en.wikipedia.org/wiki/Rmdir) and the [mkdir command](https://en.wikipedia.org/wiki/Mkdir).

-There are several ways and many tools to run a C program having its source files.<sup>1</sup> In the case of this utility, the simplest way will using the `make` command (provided by the aforementioned make utility).
+There are several ways and many tools to compile a C program having its source files.<sup>1</sup> In the case of this utility, the simplest way will using the `make` command (provided by the aforementioned make utility).
 All the supported commands are listed in the following table:

 |No.|Command|Description|Output files|
 |-|-|-|-|